AdrienBq/MAP511/README.md

 This is PyTorch implementation of a VAE for multilingual text generation.

-A detailed report of our work can be found in the file "rapport_MAP511".
+A detailed report of our work can be found in the file "rapport_EA_NLP.pdf".

 ## Requirements